ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 #### NB:

 *    _Sn_, the cell state at time _n_, can contain information from all of the past timesteps: each cell state is a function of the previous self state which in turn is a function of the previous cell state. ***This solves our issue of long-term dependencies***.
 *   The above diagram has outputs at each time step, but depending on the task this may not be necessary.
-For example, when predicting the sentiment of a sentence we may only care about the final output, not the sentiment after each word.
+For example, when predicting the sentiment of a sentence, we may only care about the final output, not the sentiment after each word.
 Similarly, we may not need inputs at each time step.
 The main feature of an RNN is its hidden state, which captures some information about a sequence.

 Now we saw how a single hidden unit works.
 But in a full network, we would have many hidden units and even many layers of many hidden units.
 So let us find out how do we train an RNN.